Learning to Assist: Physics-Grounded Human-Human Control via Multi-Agent Reinforcement Learning: Additional implementation details

 \section{Additional implementation details}

 \paragraph{Optimization setup.} For the multi-agent RL optimization, we use Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} for both the supporter and the recipient policies.
-Each specialist policy is trained for 2k PPO iterations.
+For the specialist comparisons in Table~2, 3, policies are trained for 2k iterations, which we found sufficient for these focused subsets.
+For the generalist evaluation in Table~4, our AssistMimic w/o DAgger (1st line) is trained for $9 \text{k}$ iterations.
+Similarly, we train specialist teacher policies for $9 \text{k}$ iterations to provide high-fidelity supervision, from which the final generalist policy is distilled via DAgger~\cite{ross2011reduction} over $4 \text{k}$ epochs.
 The learning rate for both agents is set to $5\times 10^{-6}$, and we apply a step decay by a factor of $0.1$ once training reaches $600$ PPO iterations.
 The critic network is implemented as an MLP that takes the same input as the actor, augmented with a role label indicating whether the agent is the \emph{recipient} or the \emph{caregiver} (supporter).

 \paragraph{Motion prior and fine-tuning.} AssistMimic inherits weights from a single-human PHC tracking controller~\cite{Luo_2023_ICCV} through our weight-initialization scheme.
 However, motions of the recipient near the floor are largely out-of-domain for the original PHC model trained on AMASS~\cite{mahmood2019amass}.
 To address this, we perform a small-scale fine-tuning stage using only recipient motion data.
 After this stage, we filter out clips that can already be successfully tracked by the single-human PHC rollout alone, since such motions do not require meaningful support and should not be treated as assistive examples.
 Unlike the original PHC work, which trains multiple motion primitives, all of our experiments are conducted with a \emph{single} primitive.